PacificBiosciences/ccs/doc/ConsensusCore2-DesignAndImplementation/index.rst

 multivariate observations that encompassed the base calls and multiple additional "QV" tracks emitted by the basecaller.
-However it was not trained in a standard manner; rather it was trained using an unreliable and slow derivative-free optimizaton and with an objective function that reflected a non-standard likelihood function more akin to a classification accuracy.
-Furthermore, its ability to adapt to the
+However it was not trained in a standard manner; rather it was trained using an unreliable and slow derivative-free optimization and with an objective function that reflected a non-standard likelihood function more akin to a classification accuracy.
+Furthermore, its ability to adapt to different chemistries is hampered by its extremely slow and

 The Arrow model is a complete reboot.
 It is a left-right HMM model, very similar to the standard textbook left-right sequence "profile"